Employer of Record in Croatia

 Paid Time Off in Croatia

-Employees in Croatia are entitled to a minimum of 20 working days of paid vacation annually after six months of employment.
-Compensation during annual leave is based on the average salary from the last three months, and certain individuals, such as minors and those exposed to harmful impacts, qualify for an extended annual leave of 25 days.
+Employees in Croatia are entitled to a minimum of 4 weeks (20 working days) of paid vacation annually after six months of employment.
+Compensation during annual leave is based on the average salary from the last three months, and certain individuals, such as minors and those exposed to harmful impacts, qualify for an extended annual leave of 5 weeks (25 days).
+Any unused part of leave must be utilized within 30 June of the following year.

 Maternity Leave In Croatia